faiton713/ABCDdataset/README.md

 ---
-Please cite the paper when publishing results that use this dataset:
-**Aito Fujita, Ken Sakurada, Tomoyuki Imaizumi, Riho Ito, Shuhei Hikosaka and Ryosuke Nakamura, "Damage Detection from Aerial Images via Convolutional Neural Networks," IAPR International Conference on Machine Vision Applications (MVA), 2017.**

 ### Contact
-If you have any quetions, please contact the following:
+If you have any questions, please contact the following:
 Aito Fujita
 National Institute of Advanced Industrial Science and Technology (AIST), Japan
 Email: fujita.713@aist.go.jp

 ### Acknowledgement
 This dataset is based on results obtained from a project commissioned by the New Energy and Industrial Technology Development Organization (NEDO).
 We also appreciate MLIT (Ministry of Land, Infrastructure, Transport and Tourism) and CSiS (Center for Spatial Information Science, The University of Tokyo) for compiling [the archive of the Great East Japan Earthquake Survey](http://fukkou.csis.u-tokyo.ac.jp/), which we employed as source for groundtruths.